 Market Expansion Potential

 Foot Traffic: The U District has a Walk Score of 91 and some of the highest pedestrian counts in Seattle.
+In fact, Redfin considers the U District a Walker’s Paradise.
 Pedestrian data is available from the 2012 University of Washington Student Project and the 2015 Transpo Group Study.

 Demographics: Key demographics showing how the U District compares to the rest of Seattle and the surrounding area.